-The advantages of AC over DC are as follows:
+The benefits of AC over DC are as follows:

-- Generation of alternating current is cheaper than generating direct current.
+- The generation of alternating current is cheaper than generating direct current.
 This can be done using an alternator without a split-ring commutator.
 The device has lower maintenance costs due to high rotation speed.

 - While transmission, the loss of energy is less in AC as compared to DC.

 - A conductor can be used to reduce the magnitude of alternating current without much loss in energy, which is not possible in direct current.